srj42/How-to-Play-Disc-Golf/Writing Directions in Markdown.md

 ### 2. Throwing the Tee Shot
 * The Tee Shot is taken from the teepad, which is a large rectangular slab of concrete, brick, or turf, that you will throw from at the start of the hole.
 * Take your disc and walk to the back of the teepad.
+* Use your throwing hand to grab your disc so that your thumb is on the top and your other fingers are touching the inside rim of the disc.
 * Turn 90 degrees so that your throwing arm is facing your target.
 * Starting with your back foot, take three steps towards the basket.
 * Take one more step towards the basket while simultaneously reaching your throwing across your chest and away from the basket.